opensearch-project/project-website/_posts/2025-02-28-a-practical-guide-for-selecting-HNSW-hyperparameters.md

 - **Search quality**, measured by recall@k---the fraction of the top k ground truth neighbors that appear in the k results returned by HNSW.
 - **Search speed**, measured by query throughput---the number of queries executed per second.

-While index build time and index size are also important, we leave those aspects for future discussion.
+While index build time and index size are also important, we will leave those aspects for future discussion.

 The structure of the HNSW graph is controlled by its hyperparameters, which determine how densely vectors are connected.
 A denser graph generally improves recall but reduces query throughput, while a sparser graph has the opposite effect.
 Finding the right balance requires testing multiple configurations, yet there is limited guidance on how to do this efficiently.